davisjam/davisjam.github.io/_pages/research.md

 2. What are the characteristics of failures in IoT systems? ([ASE-NIER'22](/files/publications/AnandayuvarajDavis-RecurringFailuresInIoT-ASE22NIER.pdf))
 3. Are software engineering researchers consistent and coherent in their analysis of failures? ([ESEC/FSE-IVR'22](/files/publications/AmusuoSharmaRaoVincentDavis-SoftwareFailureAnalysis-FSE22IVR.pdf))

-This research is supported financially by:
+This research is supported financially by Cisco and Rolls Royce.
-- Cisco
-- Rolls Royce

 ### Software supply chains